attheodo/katina_node/README.md

 console.dir(k.APPSTORE_CODES);

 var app_id     = 284882215; // Your app's id here.
 This one is facebook's.
 var country_id = 143441;    // The App Store id for the country you're interested in.
-This one is United States.

 k.getReviewsFor(app_id, country_id,